setms/book/docs/book-organization.md

 1. **Natural selection** is the differential survival and reproduction of individuals due to differences in traits @@Darwin1859.
 2. **Heredity of traits** is the passing on of traits from parents to their offspring @@Mendel1866, @@Fisher1930.

-These pillars were fist brought together in the seminal book _Evolution: The Modern Synthesis_ @@Huxley1948.
-This book similarly aspires to bring together the pillars of software engineering.

 On a high level, evolution works as follows: